dvmlls/bdscale/README.md

 ### Plot on standard calendar-day axis:

-Create some fake prices and put them into a `data.frame` alongside the dates, and plot:
+Create some fake prices, put them into a `data.frame` alongside the dates, and plot:

 ```
 set.seed(12345)